Maxime97hrv/Ecommerce_SQL_Power_BI/README.md

 ## 📊 Key Results and Impact

-### 🎯 Major Insight 1 – Profit Concentration (Pareto Analysis)
+### 💎 Key Insight 1 – Product Focus - Page 1
-> By focusing on the top 5 sub-categories, we achieve **65% of the total profit**.
+> The dashboard highlights the **margin gap from the end of 2018**.
-➡ **Recommendations:** By focusing on the 5 best sub-categories, the company can achieve the majority of profits by optimizing only a fraction of its catalog.
+➡ **Possible causes:** When launching an e-commerce business, margins are low because fixed costs are high, customer acquisition is expensive, and there are no loyal customers yet.
+With marketing optimization and increased sales volume, these costs are diluted and the CPA decreases.
+Margins then increase rapidly and stabilize at a higher level.

-### 🔍 Major Insight 2 – Regional Performance
+### 🔍 Key Insight 2 – Regional Performance - Page 2
-> The cities of Pune and Indore alone generate **35% of the total profit** and **30%** of the total revenue, likely because they may house a high proportion of premium or high-spending customers.
+> The cities of Pune and Indore alone generate **35% of total profit** and **30%** of total revenue, probably because they are home to a high proportion of premium or high-spending customers.

-### 💎 Major Insight 3 – Product Focus
+### 🎯 Key Insight 3 – Profit Concentration (Pareto Analysis) - Page 3
-> The dashboard highlights the **Top 6 customers generating the highest profit** as well as the **Top 6 with high margin but low visibility**.
+> By focusing on the top 5 subcategories, we achieve **65% of total profit**.
-➡ **We note that they are not the same:** focus on high-profit customers and find ways to reduce transport costs and thus the margin.
+➡ **Recommendations:** By focusing on the top 5 subcategories, the company can obtain the majority of profits by optimizing only a fraction of its catalog.

-### 📈 Major Insight 4 – Goal Monitoring
+### 📈 Key Insight 4 – Goal Management - Page 4
-> Dynamic analysis of **gaps between goals and actual performance** allowed for the identification of critical months and lagging categories.
+> Dynamic analysis of **gaps between goals and actual performance** identified critical months and categories that were falling behind.
 ➡ **Result:** better resource allocation and prioritization of sales actions.

 ## 🧠 Hard Skills